Hulu: how to sign up, price, movies, TV shows, compatible devices, features, and more explained

 Prime membership also delivers other bonuses like free order delivery, Prime Reading, and ad-free music streaming, which justifies its comparatively expensive price point.
 On the downside, you’re limited to three streams per account and – when it comes to replicating the cable experience – Hulu + Live TV is a much more cost-effective option compared to adding individual Amazon Channels.

 HBO Max, which had been one of Hulu's biggest rivals in the US streaming market for several years, was replaced by the new Max service in May 2023.
-Max's ad-supported tier (Max Ad-Lite) costs $9.99 per month (or $99.99 per year), making it slightly more expensive than the $7.99 per month (or $79.99 per year) you'll pay for the Hulu equivalent.
+Max's ad-supported tier (Max Ad-Lite) costs $9.99 per month (or $99.99 per year), making it the same price as the Hulu equivalent.

 Things get more complicated when you enter ad-free territory, however.
-Max's ad-free option (Max Ad-Free) costs $15.99 per month ($149.99 per year) – in other words, cheaper than the $17.99 per month you pay to go ad-free on Hulu, especially if you opt to pay annually (not an option on Hulu's ad-free package).
-But if you want more than two concurrent streams and 4K UHD resolution on Max, you'll have to stump up even more for the $19.99-a-month Max Ultimate Ad Free plan.
+Max's ad-free option (Max Ad-Free) costs $16.99 per month ($169.99 per year) – in other words, cheaper than the $18.99 per month you pay to go ad-free on Hulu, especially if you opt to pay annually (not an option on Hulu's ad-free package).
+But if you want more than two concurrent streams and 4K UHD resolution on Max, you'll have to stump up even more for the $20.99-a-month Max Ultimate Ad Free plan.
 (You also have the option to add Max as a bolt-on to your Hulu service for $15.99 a month.)

 On paper, then, there's not much to choose between Max and Hulu in terms of price, though it's worth noting that the new Warner Bros Discovery-backed streamer arguably has the superior content library on its side.
 As well as ground-breaking HBO dramas like The Last of Us, The Wire, and Game of Thrones, subscribers get a wide range of titles from Warner Bros., their subsidiaries, and third-party companies.
 That means easy access to all Studio Ghibli animations, DC Comics movies, The Lord of the Rings films, and a selection of classic movies curated by TCM.

-Of course, the balance of power may shift again after the new Hulu/Disney Plus 2-in-1 app has launched later this year.
-But for now, our guides to the best Max shows and best Max movies are a good way to work out if a subscription to Max is worth the investment.
+Of course, the balance of power shifted slightly after the combined Hulu-Disney Plus offer, and the triumvirate streaming package comprising Hulu, Disney Plus, and Max, launched earlier this year.
+Our guides to the best Max shows and best Max movies are a good way to work out if a subscription to Max, or the aforementioned super streaming Max-based bundle, is worth the investment.

 Daniel Pateman is a freelance writer, producing articles across the cultural spectrum for magazines like Aesthetica, Photomonitor, The Brooklyn Rail and This is Tomorrow.
 He also provides text-writing services to individual curators and artists worldwide, and has had work published internationally.
 His favourite film genre is horror (bring on Scream 5!) and he never tires of listening to Absolute 80s on the radio.